jessereynolds/flapjack-tutorial/README.md

 Charles wants to be notified at most every 30 minute by email, and every 10 minutes by sms.

-### Modify summary thresholds

-Ada wants to have email alerts rolled up when there's 5 or more alerting checks, and to have sms alerts rolled up no matter how many alerting checks she has.

-#### Your turn

 Charles wants to have email alerts rolled up when there's 10 or more alerting checks, and to have sms alerts rolled up when there's 3 or more alerting checks.

 ## Feedback